bluz71/bluz71.github.io/_posts/2017-06-28-current-treats-future-wants-of-neovim.md

 However, when I want to see trailing *returns*, done by toggling the `list` option, I like to use a high contrast color.
 In Vim this is a challenge since it only provides a single highlight group for both contexts.
-Neovim provides two highlight groups to solve this dilema.
+Neovim provides two highlight groups to solve this dilemma.

 Note, my own [moonfly](https://github.com/bluz71/vim-moonfly-colors) *colorscheme* is *Neovim* `Whitespace` aware.